 - It’s very functional.
-It is extremely spacious at 25.5 cubic feet (17.5 in the fridge and 8 in the freezer) and stands 70 inches high, 35.75 inches wide, and 35.75 inches deep.
+It is incredibly spacious at 25.5 cubic feet (17.5 in the fridge and 8 in the freezer) and stands 70 inches high, 35.75 inches wide, and 35.75 inches deep.
 It comes with helpful features like an ice maker and filtered water dispenser on the inside, a pantry drawer with separate temperature controls, an alarm that beeps when the door is open too long, and adjustable shelves.

 - The price was right.
 Compared to similar models from brands like GE, Maytag, and Whirlpool, the Samsung RF261BEAESR cost significantly less.
-Prices are always changing so check the latest price on BestBuy.com, Home Depot, and Lowes.
+Prices are always changing, so check the latest price on BestBuy.com, Home Depot, and Lowes.